Is a Cover Letter Necessary?

 When you have more to say

-If you’ve written a good resume and still feel like it falls a little short of all the relevant skills and qualifications you can offer a company, you should definitely accompany it with an equally strong cover letter.
-A cover letter can also help you explain many slightly undesirable aspects of your candidacy, such as employment gaps, career changes, or having no formal experience.
+If you’ve written a good resume and still feel like it falls a little short of all the relevant skills and qualifications you can offer a company, you should accompany it with an equally strong cover letter.
+A cover letter can also help you explain many slightly undesirable aspects of your

 When you have time to write a good cover letter

 Recruiters can spot a generic cover letter in seconds.
-Submitting a cover letter that you didn’t put the effort to customize to your unique achievements and the job requirements is a sure way to get recruiters to dismiss you from the hiring process.
-Therefore, only submit a cover letter if you can truly spend some time editing it to its best version.
+Submitting a cover letter you didn’t try to customize to your unique achievements and the job requirements is a sure way to get recruiters to dismiss you from hiring.
+Therefore, only submit a cover letter if you can honestly spend some time editing it to its best version.
 Of course, you can always get help from our professional Cover Letter Builder and create a personalized letter in minutes!

 Download this free cover letter template with simple instructions to complete your cover letter.
 Find over a dozen more catchy yet professional designs in our cover letter templates library.